MedSolut AG

 How a laboratory autoclave works

-A laboratory autoclave is primarily a vessel that can be hermetically sealed and in which high gas pressures are permitted inside.
-Due to the high pressures and the complex reaction process, the devices are only to be operated by trained specialists after appropriate instruction.
-The materials to be treated are placed inside and the instrument is closed.
+A laboratory autoclave is primarily an airtight vessel in which high gas pressures are permitted inside.
+Due to the high pressures and complex reaction control, autoclaves can only be operated by trained specialist personnel after appropriate instruction.
+The materials to be treated are placed inside and the autoclave is closed.
 The air still in the interior must then be able to escape through an outlet valve or be specifically removed and replaced by the desired gas or steam.

-Since most applications are performed at high temperatures, the instrument is then brought to the desired temperature and held at that temperature for the duration of the reaction or application.
-When finished, the instrument is cooled down and the pressure is relieved.
-Only when the pressure and temperature have dropped sufficiently can the device be opened.
+As most applications are carried out at a high sterilization temperature and pressure, the autoclave is then brought to the desired temperature and kept at this temperature for the duration of the reaction or application.
+After completion, the autoclave chamber is cooled down and the pressurized steam is released.
+The autoclave can only be opened when the pressure and temperature have dropped sufficiently.

-To ensure optimal and reliable use, various methods of autoclaving can be used.
-The appropriate forms depend mainly on the type of material to be autoclaved.
+According to the EN 13060 standard, three different autoclaving processes can be used to ensure optimal and reliable use.
+The suitable forms depend mainly on the type of material to be autoclaved.

-The Class S autoclave operates by the flow or gravity method.
-Here, the water vapor displaces the air present in the device.
-This escapes through a corresponding valve - a process quite analogous to that of a pressure cooker.
+The class S autoclave works according to the flow or gravitation method.
+The water vapor displaces the air in the autoclave.
+This escapes through an appropriate valve - a process very similar to that of a pressure cooker.
 This method can be used for liquids and solids, but should be avoided for porous materials and hollow bodies.

-Autoclaves differ in various characteristics according to their field of application, including size and volume, orientation of the chamber and loading opening, installation conditions, material properties, as well as power and permitted pressure.
+Autoclaves differ according to their area of application in terms of various properties and accessories, including size and volume, orientation of the chamber and loading opening, installation conditions, material properties, performance and permitted pressure.
 Some aspects are briefly explained below.

 Autoclave orientation

-Laboratory autoclaves from MedSolut: manufacturer and quality features
+Autoclaves for the laboratory from MedSolut: Manufacturer and quality features

-At MedSolut.com you can get laboratory autoclaves from different brand manufacturers.
+At MedSolut.com you can obtain laboratory autoclaves and industrial autoclaves from various brand manufacturers.
 The best known are Fedegari, SHP Steriltechnik AG, SanoClav and CertoClav

-• Fedegari is the world leader in sterilization solutions.
-Fedegari's compact autoclaves offer the highest level of safety, modern design, easy operation and high process reliability.
+• Fedegari is the world market leader in sterilization solutions.
+The compact autoclaves from Fedegari offer maximum safety, a modern design, simple operation and high process reliability.

-• SanoClav offers mainly vertical top loaders made of stainless steel, which are equipped with thermometer, pressure gauge and all appropriate safety valves.
+• The company SanoClav offers mainly vertical top-loaders made of stainless steel, which are equipped with thermometer, manometer and all corresponding safety valves.
 The control can be manual or fully electronic.

-• CertoClav has been in the business of autoclave manufacturing since 1957.
-The benchtop autoclaves for a wide range of applications all meet the CE requirements for laboratory equipment.
+• CertoClav has been active in the production of autoclaves since 1957.
+The table-top autoclaves for a wide variety of applications all meet the CE requirements for laboratory equipment.

 • SHP Steriltechnik AG specializes in steam sterilization.
-Their autoclaves cover a wide range of chamber sizes from 25 l to 195 l and can be set up as floor-standing or table-top units.
-Visually appealing istruments, high reliability and high quality standards make SHP Steriltechnik AG a company that has been established in the market for years.
+The autoclaves cover a wide range of chamber sizes from 25 l to 195 l and can be installed as floor-standing or table-top units.
+Visually appealing autoclaves, high reliability and high quality standards make SHP Steriltechnik AG an established company in the market for many years.

-Autoclaves are required in numerous industrial and research areas.
-The requirements for function, size and handling differ, sometimes considerably, due to the different areas of application.
+Autoclaves are required in numerous areas of industry and research.
+The requirements in terms of function, size and handling vary considerably in some cases due to the different areas of application.

 Autoclave for the laboratory

-An autoclave in the laboratory is used, on the one hand, to sterilize all the equipment, liquid media, and instruments to be used.
-However, another application is to perform chemical experiments in which gases undergo a reaction under high pressures.
-Typical volumes for a laboratory autoclave range from 50 ml up to 150 l.
-For chemical reactions, these instruments may have a chemically resistant coating on the interior and must be able to withstand particularly high pressures of up to 150 bar.
+An autoclave in the laboratory is used on the one hand to sterilize all devices and instruments to be used.
+However, another application is to carry out chemical experiments in which gases undergo a reaction under high pressure.
+Typical volumes for a laboratory autoclave are between 50 ml and 150 liters.
+For chemical reactions, these autoclaves can have a chemically resistant coating on the inside and must be able to withstand particularly high pressures of up to 150 bar.

 Autoclave for industry

-In industry, there are numerous possible uses for autoclaves.
-For industrial applications, the device must be of an appropriate size and filling must be as simple as possible.
-The instruments used here are therefore typically horizontal cylinders with a length of up to several meters, which have two large, easy-to-operate openings.
+There are numerous possible uses for autoclaves in industry.
+For industrial applications, the autoclave must be of an appropriate size and filling must be as simple as possible.
+The autoclaves used here are therefore typically horizontal cylinders with a length of up to several meters, which have two large, easy-to-operate openings.
+Such an autoclave in industry is used, for example, in the building materials sector for curing stone and concrete.
+Another application is the production of fiber composites, for example in the aerospace industry or the manufacture of safety glass.

 Autoclave in medicine

-In the medical environment, sterilization is the primary task.
-Instruments, equipment, but also other sterilized goods must be absolutely safely freed from germs in order to protect staff and patients.
-For this purpose, an autoclave in the medical environment must be checked regularly to ensure that it is functioning properly.
-A popular device here is, among others, the steam autoclave.
-The size of the device depends on the amount of equipment to be sterilized and can vary significantly between a medical practice and a hospital, for example.
+In the medical environment, sterilization is the main task.
+Instruments, devices and other sterilization items must be absolutely safe from germs in order to protect staff and patients.
+To achieve this, the function of an autoclave in a medical environment must be checked regularly.
+The size of the autoclave depends on the amount of equipment to be sterilized and can vary significantly between a doctor's surgery and a hospital, for example.

 Autoclave in the dental practice

-Autoclaves can also provide valuable services in dental offices.
-An device at the dentist's office is used for reliable sterilization of dental handpieces, drills and other dental used devices and instruments.
-For this purpose, there are, for example, small table-top devices that find their place in every dental practice in a practical and convenient manner and thus make their contribution to safety.
+Autoclaves can also provide valuable services in dental practices.
+An autoclave at the dentist's is used for the reliable sterilization of dental handpieces, drills and other dental equipment and instruments.
+There are small table-top devices for this purpose, for example, which are practical and conveniently located in every dental practice and thus contribute to safety.

 Reliable laboratory autoclave for your application - get personal advice now

-If you are looking for a devices for your laboratory, your practice or your specific application, our MedSolut.com experts will be happy to support you.
+If you are looking for a laboratory autoclave for your laboratory, practice or special application, our experts at MedSolut.com will be happy to assist you.
 Contact us - our specialized consultants will personally and competently go through all aspects to be considered with you.
-You can reach us by phone at +49 30 2096579 00 or via e-mail at [email protected].
+You can reach us by telephone on +49 30 2096579 00 or by e-mail at info@medsolut.com